-First, we implemented the quantum error scheme for $n = 3$.
-The results improved those in \cite{LLP} as shown in Figure~\ref{fig:3-pa}(\subref{fig:3-pure}).
-Note that experiments on this section are done on IBM machine burlington.
-Besides using pure states as the protection qubits, we may use an arbitrary state as the protection qubit.
-From Figure~\ref{fig:3-pa}(\subref{fig:3-arbi}), we observe that the results using the protection qubit $|q_2\rangle=|0\rangle$ and usign $|q_2\rangle=R_y(\frac{3\pi}{4})|0\rangle$ are more or less the same.
-Because the quantum channel only has error operator $W^{\otimes n}$ for $W = \{I_2, \sigma_x, \sigma_y, \sigma_z\}$, it is not surprising that we have a more effective scheme compared with that in Section 2.
-In particular, we only need to use 1 ancilla to protect 2 qubits, and the experimental results are better than that of the general scheme which use 3 ancillas to protect 2 qubits as shown in Section 2.2.
-Second, we implemented the scheme for $n$ qubits with $n = 4, 5$.
-Now, for the 4-qubit channel, we may use two pure ancillas or two arbitrary ancillas to protect two qubits.
+Besides using the pure state $|0\ra$ as the protection qubit, we may use any other qubit state.
+From Figure~\ref{fig:3-pa}(\subref{fig:3-arbi}), we observe that the results using the protection qubit $|q_2\rangle=|0\rangle$ and using $|q_2\rangle=R_y(\frac{3\pi}{4})|0\rangle$ are fairly similar.
+Since the quantum channel only has error operator $W^{\otimes n}$ for $W = \{I_2, \sigma_x, \sigma_y, \sigma_z\}$, it is not surprising that we have a more effective scheme compared to the one in Section 2.
+Moreover, we only need to use one ancilla qubit to protect two qubits, and the experimental results are better than that of the general scheme which uses three ancilla qubits to protect two qubits as shown in Section 2.2.

+Next, we implemented the scheme for $n$ qubits with $n = 4, 5$.
+Now, for the 4-qubit channel, we may use two pure classical ancillas or two arbitrary ancillas to protect two qubits.
 The experimental results are similar as shown in \ref{fig:4-pure} and \ref{fig:4-arbi}.
-Note that if we want to protect two classical bits of information encoded in the ancillas as well, then we must use two pure ancillas.
-The result of experiments where the protection ancillas $|q_3q_2\rangle$ are set to be $|01\rangle, |10\rangle$ or $|11\rangle$ can be found in appendix 5.
+Note that if we want to protect two classical bits of information encoded in the ancillas as well, then we must use two pure classical ancillas.
+The result of experiments where the protection ancillas $|q_3q_2\rangle$ are set to be $|01\rangle, |10\rangle$ or $|11\rangle$ can be found in Appendix 5.

-Figure~\ref{fig:5-pa}(\subref{fig:5-pure})-(\subref{fig:5-arbi}) show the 5-qubit scheme with pure and arbitrary state protection qubits respectively.
+Figure~\ref{fig:5-pa}(\subref{fig:5-pure})-(\subref{fig:5-arbi}) show the 5-qubit scheme with pure classical and arbitrary state protection qubits respectively.
 In \cite{LLP}, the experimental results for 4 and 5-qubit schemes were not satisfactory.
-Our new experiments produced much better results as shown.
+However, our new experiments produced significantly improved outcomes, as demonstrated in our current findings.